AI

 LARRY

-- The closer Larry is to the player, the more his footsteps shake the player’s screen.
+- Screen shake: The closer Larry gets, the more his footsteps shake the player’s view, adding tension and immersion.

 JOHNNY